peutes/cache-fetcher/README.md

-# go-cache-fetcher-client
+# Go Cache Fetcher Client

-This is the function cache fetcher client for golang.
+This is the function cache fetcher client for golang using Redis or other cache system.

 ## Installation